MRoc/patcher/README.md

 const nextState = patch(state, op);
 ```

-Results in the following new state.
-Note: All operations and the current transaction is stored in the state.
+The previous code results in the following new state.
+Note how the operation and current
+transaction was added to the state.

 ```
 {